Inside: A great big list of fun sensory play ideas suitable for kids of all ages.

 Ocean Slime Recipe: Give your child the feel of the ocean with this ocean slime recipe.

-Fun, Frosty Snow Slime Recipe: This is a great wintertime slime recipe that is different than all the rest.
+Snow Slime Recipe: This frosty wintertime slime recipe is different than all the rest.

 How to Make Crunchy Slime: Slime that crackles and pops!
 This recipe proves that slime can be both crunchy and colorful.